sMiter911/car-rental-app/README.md

 "email: admin@example" and "password: password123".

-The bookings table also has a dummy record along with available cars data.
+The bookings table also has a dummy record along with data for 3 cars.
 This will allow the application to at least have some data to view.
 The backend server will run on PORT 3500.

 ### The frontend

-Go into client diretory
+Go into client directory

 ```
 cd client
 ```

-Install dependancies
+Install dependencies

 ```
 npm install